Nematology: History: 1850 to the present

 Perhaps no one person has had as favorable an impact on the field of nematology as has Nathan Augustus Cobb.

-From 1900–1925 various state-run agricultural experimental stations investigated important problems relating to agro-economy, though few stations devoted much attention to plant-parasitic nematodes.
+From 1900 to 1925 various state-run agricultural experimental stations investigated important problems relating to agro-economy, though few stations devoted much attention to plant-parasitic nematodes.
 Accounts of the history of nematology (the few that exist) mention three major events occurring between 1926 and 1950 that affected the relative importance of nematodes in the eyes of farmers, legislators and the U.S. public in general.
 These same events had profound worldwide effects on the course of nematology research over the next fifty to seventy-five years.

 First, the discovery of the golden nematode in the potato fields of Long Island led to a trip by U.S. quarantine officials to the potato fields of Europe, where the devastating effects of this parasite had been known for many years.
 This excursion allayed all skepticism about the seriousness of this agricultural pest.
 Second, the introduction of the soil fumigants, D-D and EDB made available for the first time nematicides that could be used effectively and practically on a field scale.
 Third, the development of nematode-resistant crop cultivars brought substantial government funding to applied nematology research.

 These events contributed to a shift from broad taxonomy-based nematology research to deep, yet focused investigations of plant parasitic nematodes, especially the control of agricultural pests.
 From the early 1930s until recently, the bulk of researchers studying nematodes have been plant pathologists by training.
 Consequently, nematological research leaned heavily toward answering plant pathological and agro-economical questions for the last three-quarters of the 20th century.